Juvenile Indigent Defense Delivery System

-- Discretionary Waiver: for juveniles over 14 years old who commit a class II or III offense, the prosecutor may request a hearing for waiver to criminal court.
+- Discretionary Waiver: For juveniles over 14 years old who commit certain offenses, the prosecutor may request a hearing for waiver to criminal court.
 P.R.
 Laws Ann. tit.
 34, § 2215.

 - Once an Adult, Always an Adult: “Any case in which a minor is charged with acts constituting a crime when he/she has been previously charged with a felony as an adult.”
 P.R.
 Laws Ann. tit.
 34, § 2204(2)(c).